dheshalj/arizona/index.md

   xsrfHeaderName: 'X-XSRF-TOKEN', // default

   // `onUploadProgress` allows handling of progress events for uploads
-  // browser only
   onUploadProgress: function (progressEvent) {
     // Do whatever you want with the native progress event },

   // `onDownloadProgress` allows handling of progress events for downloads
-  // browser only
   onDownloadProgress: function (progressEvent) {
     // Do whatever you want with the native progress event },

-  // `maxContentLength` defines the max size of the http response content in bytes allowed in node.js
+  // `maxContentLength` defines the max size of the http response content in bytes allowed
   maxContentLength: 2000,

-  // `maxBodyLength` (Node only option) defines the max size of the http request content in bytes allowed
-  maxBodyLength: 2000,

   // `validateStatus` defines whether to resolve or reject the promise for a given
   // HTTP response status code.
 If `validateStatus` returns `true` (or is set to `null`